nus-cs2103/website-base/admin/faq-fragment.md

-{% from "common/macros.njk" import embed_topic with context %}
+{% from "common/macros.njk" import as_tag, embed_topic with context %}

 <!-- =============================================================== -->
 <div id="faq-whereIsEverything-Q">Where is everything?</div>